 LDAP stands for ‘Lightweight Directory Access Protocol.’
-It’s a popular software protocol used to locate resources, including files, devices, and individuals.
+It’s a popular software protocol for locating resources, including files, devices, and individuals.
 For example, intranets often employ directory services like LDAP.
-This protocol can also serve as a storage place for authentication credentials like usernames and passwords within single sign-on (SSO) systems.
+This protocol can also be a storage place for authentication credentials like usernames and passwords within single sign-on (SSO) systems.

 Importance of LDAP Servers

 LDAP servers are commonly used.
-The protocol provides a popular form of the authentication flow.
+The protocol provides a popular form of authentication flow.